+Synopsis: Information regarding Special Olympics games and sports for persons with a disability.
 The Special Olympics are the world's largest sports organization for children and adults with intellectual disabilities, providing year-round training and competitions to more than 4.4 million athletes in 170 countries.
+Special Olympics is a global nonprofit organization serving the nearly 200 million people with intellectual disabilities.
+Among their other activities, Special Olympics conducts the Special Olympics World Games every two years, alternating between Summer and Winter Games.

+The Special Olympics are the world's largest sports organization for children and adults with intellectual disabilities, providing year-round training and competitions to more than 4.4 million athletes in 170 countries.
 Special Olympics competitions are held every day, all around the world including local, national and regional competitions, adding up to more than 70,000 events a year.
 Special Olympics is a global nonprofit organization serving the nearly 200 million people with intellectual disabilities.
 Among their other activities, Special Olympics conducts the Special Olympics World Games every two years, alternating between Summer and Winter Games.

 More than 2.5 million athletes of all ages are involved in Special Olympics sports training and competition in more than 180 countries.

-Special Olympics often is the only place where they have an opportunity to participate in their communities and develop belief in themselves.
+The Special Olympics is often the only place where children and adults with intellectual disabilities have an opportunity to participate in their communities and develop belief in themselves.

+The organization offers year-round training and competition in 30 Olympic-type summer and winter sports.
 There are more than 72 Programs in Special Olympics North America.
 Special Olympics North America has 544,581 athletes participating in all 30 sports offered by Special Olympics.

+The first International Special Olympics Games were held in Chicago in 1968.
 Anne McGlone Burke, a physical education teacher with the Chicago Park District, began with the idea for a one-time Olympic-style athletic competition for people with special needs.
 Burke then approached Eunice Kennedy Shriver, head of the Joseph P. Kennedy Jr. Foundation, to fund the event.
-Shriver encouraged Burke to expand on the idea and the JPK Foundation provided a grant of $25,000.
+Shriver encouraged Burke to expand on the idea, and the JPK Foundation provided a grant of $25,000.
 More than 1,000 athletes from across the United States and Canada participated.

 The first International Special Olympics Winter Games were held in February 1977 in Steamboat Springs, Colorado, USA.
 In 1988, the Special Olympics was recognized by the International Olympic Committee (IOC).

-Special Olympic Games - Dates
+Special Olympic Games Dates